Tenos-ai/tenos-bot/README.md

 Planned Updates:

-hotfix 7.2.25: Fix job cancelation issue, improved llm support for newer models, added tool to pull complete model lists (in GUI under"tools")
+hotfix 7.2.25: Fixed job cancelation issue where the button would cancel the job you wanted in queue but also stopped the current job running, added first time setup and venv creation to bat, improved llm support for newer models, added tool to pull complete model lists (in GUI under"tools")

 (~14 days) 1.2.4: Flux Kontext Dev implementation into the "Edit" feature